 Here are the 8 exercises that will improve your mental health and help you lead a better life:

-According to the report of the Centres for Disease Prevention and Control (CDC), learning new dance steps increases the functionality of the brain.
+Regular physical activity such as dancing is associated with improved cognitive function and reduced risk of cognitive decline, as supported by public health evidence.
 You can try any dance activities, like Salsa or Hip-hop, Zumba or Jazz dance classes or even Ballroom Dance with your Partner.

 Solving jigsaw puzzles is an excellent workout for strengthening your brain.
-It improves multiple cognitive abilities and protects you against visuospatial cognitive ageing.
+It may help maintain certain cognitive abilities, including visuospatial skills, and may be associated with slower cognitive decline.
 Looking at the different pieces while solving the entire puzzle can challenge and exercise your brain for a long time.

 Learning something new does not just enhance your abilities; it actually reshapes your brain.
 Engaging in new activities, whether it is mastering a software program, picking up an instrument, or learning to ride a bike, activates different neural pathways and strengthens cognitive connections.
 Recent studies show that learning new skills can significantly boost memory and mental agility, especially in older adults.

-According to the latest studies, listening to music helps generate innovative solutions rather than putting your brain under stress.
+According to the latest studies, listening to music may reduce stress and improve mood, which can indirectly support creativity and cognitive performance.
 Listening to any cheerful music can boost your brain power and creativity.
 Moreover, you can also start learning music that helps your brain work on creativity, helping you boost your mental strength.

 Boost your vocabulary by engaging your brain's language centres through a simple yet powerful habit.
 While reading, keep a notebook handy to note unfamiliar words.
 Look up their meanings and challenge yourself to use each new word for five days straight.
 It strengthens both auditory and visual word retention while enhancing your overall communication skills.